In this review, I take an in-depth look at the X-Carve CNC from Inventables.

 X-Carve has one of the best-designed controllers among CNCs.

-All the controller-related components like the board, stepper drivers are placed in a neatly designed box with a large heat sink and a cooling fan.
+All the controller-related components like the board and stepper drivers are placed in a neatly designed box with a large heat sink and a cooling fan.

 Inventables calls this box the "X-controller".